CV

 Table of contents

-When it comes to including hobbies and interests on a CV, relevance is key.
+When it comes to including hobbies and interests on a CV, the key is to keep it relevant to the job you're applying for.
 While core sections like education and work experience are essential, it's equally important to pay attention to supplementary sections like hobbies and interests.

 What are hobbies and interests?